 Duplication of Eukaryotic Chromosomes

 Our studies focus on the events that occur at the starting points of chromosome duplication called origins of DNA replication.
-These DNA sequences are found at multiple sites on each eukaryotic chromosome and direct the assembly of a pair of complex DNA synthesis machines (replisomes) that will replicate the adjacent DNA.
-Each replisome consists of multiple enzymes whose function must be coordinated, including a DNA helicase, three DNA polymerases and an RNA polymerase.
-The events that occur at origins can be broken down into four steps: origin recognition, helicase loading, helicase activation and replisome assembly.
-To maintain proper number of each chromosome, helicase loading is tightly restricted to the G1 phase of the cell cycle whereas helicase activation and replisome assembly occur during S phase.
-By separating these events in the cell cycle, each origin of replication has only one opportunity to initiate replication per cell division, thereby preventing rereplication of any part of the genome (Fig. 1).
+These DNA sequences are found at multiple sites on each eukaryotic chromosome and direct the assembly of a bidirectional pair of replication machines or replisomes that replicate the DNA on both sides of the origin.
+Each replisome must coordinate the activity of multiple enzymes, including a DNA helicase, three DNA polymerases and a RNA polymerase.
+The events that occur at origins can be broken down into four steps: origin selection, helicase loading, helicase activation and replisome assembly.
+To maintain proper chromosome numbers, dividing cells separate origin selection and helicase loading from helicase activation and replisome assembly.
+This separation ensures that each origin of replication can initiate replication only once per cell division, preventing rereplication of the genome.

 Helicase Activation and Replisome Assembly

 Heller, R.C., Kang, S., Lam, W.M., Chen, S., Chan, C.S., and Bell, S.P.
 (2011).
 Eukaryotic origin-dependent DNA replication in vitro reveals sequential action of DDK and S-CDK kinases.
 Cell 146, 80–91.